Android OS privacy settings: Tight level

 1. Open Settings;

-2. Go to the Security section;
+2. Go to the Security & privacy section;

-3. Select Smart Lock;
+4. Select Smart Lock;

-4. Enter the password;
+5. Enter the password;

-5. Choose when the autolock should not be applied:
+7. Choose when the autolock should not be applied:

-7. Trusted places.
+9. Trusted places.
 You can use a map to indicate the places where your device should not be locked automatically, such as your home.
 To allow your phone or tablet to determine when you are within a secure area, you need to turn on Location.
 Please note that your location is determined with an accuracy of within approximately 80 meters.
 This means that your phone will be unlocked over a relatively large area (not just within your home but also in your yard);

 Turn off notifications on the lock screen

-What for: To prevent snooping.
+What for: To hide from prying eyes.

 App notifications can appear on the screen of your device even when it is locked.
 Some notifications probably contain information that you would prefer not to share.
 For example, you may receive a text message containing a confirmation code from your bank.
 You can configure your system to show only the app icon instead of a notification while your device is locked, or you can completely block the display of notifications.